Kondapalli: Economy

 Kondapalli is an industrial suburb of Vijayawada.
 It has one of the largest industrial estates (industrial parks) in Andhra Pradesh, spread over 450 acre and supporting over 800 industrial enterprises.
 Second largest wagon workshop of Indian Railways is present in Rayanapadu (Guntupalli) about 3 km from Kondapalli.
 In addition to a 1760 MW Dr Narla Tata Rao Thermal Power Station (NTTPs) and 368.144 MW gas based Lanco power plant which is under expansion to 768.144 MW are located here.
 Andhra Pradesh Heavy Machinery & Engineering Limited (APHMEL) factory is present in Kondapalli.
 Kondapalli is hub for storage, bottling and transportation of petroleum products of all major companies.
 Major companies having a presence in Kondapalli include BPCL, GAIL, HPCL, IOC, Reliance Industries, and Lanco Infratech.

 Transport

 Kondapalli railway station is located on Kazipet–Vijayawada section, administered under Vijayawada railway division of South Central Railway zone.
 NH 30 passes through the town, which connects Vijayawada with Uttarakhand.
-APSRTC operates city buses from Vijayawada to Kondapalli.
+APSRTC operates city buses from Kondapalli to other places of the city.